-More than 40 million adults suffer from anxiety and/or depression in the United States.
+More than 40 million adults experience anxiety and/or depression in the United States.
 I am one of those people.

-My journey with depression began as early as I can remember; anxiety showed up uninvited in my twenties.
-I don’t know why, but according to experts, life events, genetics, and even the change of seasons can trigger mental illness.
-What I do know is that sometimes it’s a struggle to get out of bed.
-I will lie there for what feels like hours, staring at the trees outside my window, envying the singing birds.
-Why can’t I just be happy?
-I think.
+My journey with depression began as early as I can remember, and then anxiety showed up to the party sometime in my twenties.
+I don’t know why—life events, genetics, and even the change of seasons can trigger mental illnesses.
+All I know is that for years I suppressed everything.

 Self-Care Practices For Finding Peace